 The detector is calibrated using controlled data samples to ensure precise and consistent measurement of physics quantities.
 We measure absorption and scattering coefficients of optical photons, as well as the reflectivity of the PMT surface, using a collimated laser beam.
 For the analysis, particle identification based on the Cherenkov hit pattern relies on accurate calibration of optical photon tracking.
-The energy scale is calibrated using various natural sources, including cosmic ray stopping muons (sub-GeV and multi-GeV), decay electrons from stopping muons (tens of MeV), and neutral pions produced in atmospheric neutrino interactions via weak neutral-current (hundreds of MeV).
-These calibrations are used to assign energy scale uncertainties in this analysis.
-Details of the detector calibrations for each SK phase are described in Ref.~\cite{FUKUDA2003418,ABE2014253,doi:10.1142/9789819801107_0008,PhysRevD.109.072014}.
+The energy scale is calibrated using various natural sources, including cosmic-ray-stopping muons (sub-GeV and multi-GeV), decay electrons from stopping muons (tens of MeV), and neutral pions produced in atmospheric neutrino interactions via weak neutral current (hundreds of MeV).
+These calibrations are used to assign energy-scale uncertainties in this analysis.
+Details of the detector calibrations for each SK phase are described in Refs.~\cite{FUKUDA2003418,ABE2014253,doi:10.1142/9789819801107_0008,PhysRevD.109.072014}.